flassh/docs/content/booth/index.md

 ### Disable WiFi on WiFi-enabled cameras

 The WiFi setting on cameras that have WiFi capability (such as the Canon 80D) _must_ be disabled.
 Canon disables USB functionality entirely when WiFi is enabled on the camera.
-Wifi can be disabled from the camera's on-screen menu.
+WiFi can be disabled from the camera's on-screen menu.
 Once WiFi is disabled, connect the camera to the tablet via USB and it should be detected.

 ## Camera configuration